 - You still have to acquire all the health documentation required by your destination

 Just like you need a passport, your pet needs travel documents, too.
-Pets not only have to prove their identity, they have to prove they are in good health in order to enter another country.
+Pets not only have to prove their identity, but they also have to prove they are in good health in order to enter another country.
 It can be time-consuming to acquire the necessary paperwork, but the rules are there to protect the health and safety of everyone.

 The most important fact to know about paperwork?
 Every country has its own set of rules, and they all expect 100% compliance.
-As soon as possible, find out what is required for your destination, and start the ball(s) rolling.
+As soon as possible, find out what is required for your destination, and get the ball(s) rolling.
 That way you’ll have everything you need by the time your pet is ready to depart.

 5. The world is watching – and that’s a good thing

 With pet owners, animal rights groups, and the general public looking closely over their shoulders, most airlines are more diligent than ever about protecting the health and safety of pets and other animals entrusted to their care.

 6. That said, not every airline treats animals the same

 Air carriers that bill themselves as pet-friendly transport pets in cargo areas that are pressurized, oxygenated, and temperature-controlled like the passenger cabin.
 Some airlines take additional steps to ensure the safe, compassionate handling of pets in their care, and a few go over the moon for their feline and canine guests.